livecycle/preevy/site/docs/cli-reference/down.md

 AZURE DRIVER FLAGS
-  --azure-region=<value>           Microsoft Azure region in which resources will be provisioned --azure-subscription-id=<value>  Microsoft Azure subscription id
+  --azure-region=<value>           Microsoft Azure region in which resources will be provisioned --azure-subscription-id=<value>  Microsoft Azure Subscription ID --azure-vm-size=<value>          [default: Standard_B2s] Machine type to be provisioned

 GCE DRIVER FLAGS
-  --gce-project-id=<value>  Google Cloud project ID --gce-zone=<value>        Google Cloud zone in which resources will be provisioned
+  --gce-machine-type=<value>  Machine type to be provisioned --gce-project-id=<value>    Google Cloud project ID --gce-zone=<value>          Google Cloud zone in which resources will be provisioned

 GITHUB INTEGRATION FLAGS
   --github-add-build-cache                   Add github cache to the build